top of page

 That engagement ultimately led to a ground-breaking contribution to national policy and industry practice.

-Our internal data had repeatedly shown that many air conditioning units were operating far from optimum when refrigerant charge was even slightly off target, leading to degraded performance, greater energy consumption and higher emissions.
+Our internal data had repeatedly shown that many air conditioning units were operating far from optimum when refrigerant charge was even slightly off target.
+This led to degraded performance, greater energy consumption, and higher emissions.

 CSIRO’s NHPTF offered just that.

 However, because NHPTF was designed with the existing Minimum Energy Performance Standards (MEPS) framework in mind, there were limitations.
-The facility was only able to run static MEPS style tests, not full transient or fault dynamics testing.
+The facility could only run static MEPS-style tests, not full transient or fault dynamics testing.

 When tested under those T1 conditions per MEPS, our data and CSIRO’s validation showed that incorrect refrigerant charge had significant consequences.